amitkm73/word-puzz-heb/README.md

+# word puzzle hebrew
+A Hebrew version for WORDLE, created as web development exercise.
+All rights and credits go to the original WORDLE game creators and lawful owners.
+I used this exercise in order to learn HTML, CSS, JS and React and some work with common tooling.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).